usnistgov/ARIAC/docs/competition/challenges.rst

 ----------------------------

-To detect a faulty gripper the :abbr:`CCS (Competitor Control System)` needs a subscriber to the topic :topic:`/ariac/{robot}_gripper_state` (`VacuumGripperState.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/VacuumGripperState.msg>`_).
+To detect a faulty gripper the CCS needs a subscriber to the topic :topic:`/ariac/{robot}_gripper_state` (:term:`ariac_msgs/msgVacuumGripperState`).
 Checking the :yamlname:`attached` field of the message will inform whether or not the gripper is holding a part.
-If the gripper is not holding a part, the :abbr:`CCS (Competitor Control System)` can assume that the gripper has dropped the part.
+If the gripper is not holding a part, the CCS can assume that the gripper has dropped the part.

 .. _target to robot malfunction: